Sep 01, 2023

 - DB_PASSWORD – password.

-- DB_HOST – enter “localhost” here since the MySQL database is on the same server.
+- DB_HOST – localhost since the MySQL database is on the same server.

 Lastly, update the DNS record to point the domain name to VPS from the shared hosting server.
-The easiest way to do this is to update the A record of your DNS provider, domain registrar, or your hosting account’s DNS settings.
+The easiest way is to change the A record via the domain name registrar or VPS account settings.

-Domains registered with us resolve to Hostinger’s nameservers, so you can set the A record by going to hPanel → DNS Zone Editor.
-Fill in your VPS IP address as the A record, and click Save Changes.
+Since domains registered with Hostinger resolve to our nameservers, set the A record via hPanel.
+Go to DNS Zone Editor, fill in your VPS IP address as the A record, and click Save Changes.
 A similar procedure should apply to other domain name registrars.

-Alternatively, contact your registrar to point your domain name to VPS for you.
+Alternatively, contact your registrar to point the domain name to your new VPS.

 Important!
 It can take up to 24 hours for DNS changes to fully propagate worldwide.

-Many users who want to scale their website migrate from shared to Virtual Private Server (VPS) hosting.
+Many users wanting to scale their websites migrate from shared hosting to virtual private server (VPS) services.

-In this article, you have learned how to migrate a website from shared hosting to VPS.
+In this article, you have learned how to migrate from shared hosting to your new VPS.
 The migration process comprises five steps but may differ depending on the VPS provider.
 Here’s how to do it with Hostinger:

-- Back up your website files and database via hPanel.
+- Back up your site files and database via hPanel.

-- Set up and access the VPS using Virtualmin.
+- Set up and access your new VPS using Virtualmin.

-- Download and transfer your site files from shared hosting to the VPS hosting account.
+- Download and transfer your site files from the shared server to the VPS hosting account.

-- Download and transfer your database data to the new VPS account.
+- Download and transfer your database backup to your VPS account.

-- Make final changes to the databases and point your domain name to the VPS.
+- Make final database changes and point your domain name to the VPS.